stefanthoss/stefandroid-blog/_posts/2020-08-13-netdata-metrics-influxdb-grafana.md

 ---
 layout: post
-title: "Collect system metrics with Netdata/InfluxDB from multiple Raspberry Pis"
+title: "Collect metrics with Netdata/InfluxDB from multiple Raspberry Pis"
 tags: raspberrypi server linux
 ---

 To collect metrics from multiple Raspberry Pis or other Linux servers in a central location, the Netdata/InfluxDB/Grafana stack is a good solution.
+Netdata will collect the actual metrics and send them to a central InfluxDB instance.
+A Grafana dashboard will display the metrics.

 A central InfluxDB and Grafana instance should be installed and available at `192.168.1.18`.
 Activate the [OpenTSDB protocol support in InfluxDB](https://docs.influxdata.com/influxdb/v1.8/administration/config/#opentsdb-settings)